jpo14c/Migrate-ADO-to-GHE/Migrate ADO(TFVC) to GitHub Enterprise Cloud.md

 **5.** Run git tfs clone, passing your TFVC repository’s URL and repository path as arguments. <br> run ``` git tfs clone  https://dev.azure.com/Sherwin-Williams $/CHAPPIE . ```

-**6.** Move into the directory for the newly-created Git repository.
+**6.** This newly-created Git repository now can be push to GitHub.

 **7.** To add your GitHub repository as a remote, run ```git remote add origin URL```, replacing URL with the URL for the GitHub repository you created earlier, such as ```https://github.com/sherwin-williams-co/example-repository.git```.